-Technique Description Response requirements Project Students develop recommendations or provide advice to address a selected issue related to the unit context.
-Item of communication One of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 6 A4 pages, or equivalent digital media Spoken: up to 4 minutes, or signed equivalent Written: up to 600 words Evaluation One of the following: Multimodal (at least two modes delivered at the same time): up to 4 minutes, 4 A4 pages, or equivalent digital media Spoken: up to 3 minutes, or signed equivalent Written: up to 400 words Extended response Students respond to stimulus related to issue that is relevant to the unit context.
-One of the following: Multimodal (at least two modes delivered at the same time): up to 7 minutes, 10 A4 pages, or equivalent digital media Spoken: up to 7 minutes, or signed equivalent Written: up to 1000 words Investigation Students investigate an issue relevant to the unit context by collecting and examining information to consider solutions and form a response.
-One of the following: Multimodal (at least two modes delivered at the same time): up to 7 minutes, 10 A4 pages, or equivalent digital media Spoken: up to 7 minutes, or signed equivalent Written: up to 1000 words
+Technique Description Response requirements Project Project Students develop recommendations or provide advice to address a selected issue related to the unit Item of communication - One of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 6 A4 pages, or equivalent digital media Spoken: up to 4 minutes, or signed equivalent Written: up to 600 words Evaluation - One of the following: Multimodal (at least two modes delivered at the same time): up to 4 minutes, 4 A4 pages, or equivalent digital media • Spoken: up to 3 minutes, or signed equivalent Written: up to 400 words Extended response Se Students respond to stimulus One of the following: to the unit context.
+Multimodal (at least two modes delivered at the same time): up to 7 minutes, 10 A4 pages, or equivalent digital media • Spoken: up to 7 minutes, or signed equivalent Written: up to 1000 words Investigation Students investigate an issue One of the following: collecting and examining information to consider solutions and form a Multimodal (at least two modes delivered at the same time): up to 7 minutes, 10 A4 pages, or equivalent digital media response.
+Spoken: up to 7 minutes, or signed equivalent Written: up to 1000 words